mhbeals/scissorsandpaste/Individual MD Entries/1814-05-26_Caledonian Mercury_112.md

                     return to their houses and occupations before 1st December next, shall be pardoned and saved harmless from all offences, except the crime of wilful murder ; and denounces those who shall disregard this offer, as outlaws.
-Sydney, New South Walves, Jan.
+Sydney, New South Wales, Jan.
 4. The Argo has arrived with a most extensive supply of tea, viz, 167 chests of souchong, 200 ditto bobea, 200 hyson skin, and young hyson 50 ; in all 617 chests.
 The consequences has been a reduction in the price of souching from 30s to 5s per lb